 The primary aim of this method is to explore whether the distribution of mobility-related public subsidies is just.
-As it was presented in the literature review chapter, the distribution of mobility-related subsidies can be considered just, if it is based on need or equality (desert was excluded as a a potential basis of distribution of mobility-related subsidies).
+As it was presented in the literature review chapter, the distribution of mobility-related subsidies can be considered just, if it is based on need or equality (desert was excluded as a potential basis of distribution of mobility-related subsidies).
 Therefore first, I explored whether the distribution of mobility-related subsidies was equal (see details below).
-As I found that the distribution is rather unequal, I explored whether people who receive more subsidies have greater needs than people who receive less subsidies.
-As it was presented in the conceptual framework, I do not consider the progressivity of the distribution as a sufficient condition for being based on need, as a progressive distribution still can entail that people with similar extents of need receive different amount of subsidies.
-Therefore, I consider just the distribution based on need only if most people with greater needs receive more subsidies than others.
+As I found that the distribution is rather unequal, I explored whether all people who receive more subsidies have lower income than people who receive less subsidies.
+As it was presented above, I considered low income as the key determinant of need, and I do not consider the progressivity of the distribution as a sufficient condition for being based on need, as a progressive distribution still can entail that people with similar extents of need receive different amount of subsidies.
+Therefore, I consider just the distribution based on need only if most people with low income receive more subsidies than others.